kishuagarwal/kishuagarwal.github.io/_posts/2017-03-05-unicode-in-python2.md

 {% endhighlight %}

-Finally to conver the unicode string back into normal `str` or byte string, use the decode counterpart function encode.
+Finally to convert the unicode string back into normal `str` or byte string, use the decode counterpart function encode.

 {% highlight python %}
     unicode_string = u'\u03a9'